CartesianPair[a, b]

 [CartesianIndex[i], CartesianIndex[j]] CartesianPair

-This is a D-1-dimensional Kronecker delta
+This is a -dimensional Kronecker delta

 [CartesianIndex[i, D - 1], CartesianIndex[j, D - 1]] CartesianPair